FAQ for grad workers

 • Research assistants (with exceptions at Poly and GSAS STEM departments)

-• Graduate & course assistants (with exception at the School of Medicine)
+• Graduate & course assistants (with the exception at the School of Medicine)

 • Graduate student workers in a range of miscellaneous positions, who are employed by NYU